Memory Resources#

 cudaMemPool_t Handle to the underlying CUDA pool

-cuda_async_managed_memory_resource(cuda_async_managed_memory_resource const&) = delete#
+cuda_async_managed_memory_resource(cuda_async_managed_memory_resource const&) = default#

-cuda_async_managed_memory_resource(cuda_async_managed_memory_resource&&) = delete#
+cuda_async_managed_memory_resource(cuda_async_managed_memory_resource&&) = default#

-cuda_async_managed_memory_resource &operator=(cuda_async_managed_memory_resource const&) = delete#
+cuda_async_managed_memory_resource &operator=(cuda_async_managed_memory_resource const&) = default#

-cuda_async_managed_memory_resource &operator=(cuda_async_managed_memory_resource&&) = delete#
+cuda_async_managed_memory_resource &operator=(cuda_async_managed_memory_resource&&) = default#

-class cuda_async_memory_resource : public rmm::mr::device_memory_resource#
+class cuda_async_memory_resource : public cuda::mr::shared_resource<detail::cuda_async_memory_resource_impl>#

 #include <cuda_async_memory_resource.hpp>

-device_memory_resource derived class that uses cudaMallocAsync/cudaFreeAsync for allocation/deallocation.
+Memory resource that uses cudaMallocAsync/cudaFreeAsync for allocation/deallocation.

 Public Types